Chorio, Othonoi: Visitor attractions

 The houses of Chorio are traditionally made with stone walls and ceramic roofs and they have a lot of similarities with the Corfiat traditional architecture although do not share the Venetian style.
 They rather tend to relate to the Epirus traditional architectural type.
 Each of them is close to each other as all the owners are relatives.

 The orthodox church of Saint George was built in 18th century at the highest peak of Chorio hill, where everyone can enjoy the view of the other parts of the island, Corfu, Ereikoussa, Mathraki and Ionian sea.

-Plenty of visitors and locals are visiting the highest peak of Othoni, Imerovigli (392 m height) which is about 2 km on foot from the settlement.
+Plenty of visitors and locals are visiting the highest peak of Othoni, Imerovigli (392m height) which is about 2km on foot from the settlement.
 Its trail is reopened by private initiatives of "Choriani" and other locals.

-Another great place is "Iliovasilema" (sunset) which is about 200 m from Chorio with beautiful view of Adriatic Sea.
+Another place is "Iliovasilema" (sunset) which is about 200m from Chorio with the view of Adriatic Sea.